Golpe82/snom-baos777/README.md

 8. Reboot the device

 ## **Usage**
+1. From the webbrowser of a device in the same network as your I100KNX or Linux machine, call:
+    `http://ip.of.the.gateway:8000/knx/`, where `ip.of.the.gateway` is the ip address of your I100KNX or of the Linux device where the Snom KNX software was installed
-1. Click on "Change" for setting the BAOS IP address.
+2. Click on "Change" for setting the BAOS IP address.
 You can find the ip in the display of your BAOS 777.
 The default credentials for the administration are:
 User = admin, Password = admin
-2. From the webbrowser of a device in the same network, call:
-    `http://ip.of.the.gateway:8000/knx/`, where `ip.of.the.gateway` is the ip address of your I100KNX or of the Linux device where the Snom KNX software was installed
 3. Navigate to KNX->Upload and upload the .csv file with your KNX groupaddresses exported from the ETS

 Under KNX->Groupaddresses you can see now the groupaddresses you can control with the Snom phones (BAOS sending groupaddresses) and the rest of the groupaddresses available in the knx installation.